 Of course, even if you decide to go with a group practice, you’re still likely to be given a choice of therapists for your initial consultation, so it’s useful to think about your criteria.

 I will say, though, not to get too hung up on finding a therapist who meets all your criteria.
-The most important thing is to find someone who you feel comfortable opening up to and think you will be able to build a strong relationship with.
+The most important thing is to find someone who you feel comfortable opening up to.
 Your criteria are just about narrowing down your search.

 Is the therapist a member of a professional body?